dbaumgarten/yodk/README.md

 The yodk aims to be a toolkit that helps with the development of YOLOL-Scripts.
 YOLOL is a pretty limmited language and the lack of common features is really annoying for experienced programmers.
 The yodk (and in the future especially nolol) will try to mitigate this.

 # Installation

+## Binaries
+You can find pre-build versions of the binaries [here](https://github.com/dbaumgarten/yodk/releases).
+Just download them, unpack the zip file and place the binary somewhere in your PATH.

+## From source
 You will need to have the go-toolchain installed.
 ```go install github.com/dbaumgarten/yodk```
 Binary releases will be provided later.